dart-lang/language/working/333 - shared memory multithreading/proposal.md

 > [!CAUTION]
 >
-> Support for `AtomicInt` in FFI structs is meant to enable atomic access to
+> Support for `AtomicInt<N>` in FFI structs is meant to enable atomic access to
 > fields without requiring developers to go through `Pointer` based atomic APIs.
 > It is **not** meant as a way to interoperate with structs that contain
 > `std::atomic<int32_t>` (C++) or `_Atomic int32_t` (C11) because these types
 > don't have a defined ABI.

-## Prototyping Roadmap
+## Implementation Roadmap

-The change of this impact has to be carefully evaluated.
-I suggest we start with bare minimum needed to validate share memory concurrency in a realistic setting:

-1. Implement `shared` global fields using a VM specific pragma `@pragma('vm:shared')`.
-2. Hiding under an experimental flag and in a separate library (e.g.
-   `dart:concurrent`):

-- Introduce `Shareable` interface and enforce suggested restrictions using a Kernel transformation instead of incorporating them into CFE.
-- Introduce minimum amount of core library changes (e.g. `ShareableList`).
+We start by implementing _shared isolates_ and allowing `shared` global fields (designated via `@pragma('vm:shared')` rather than a keyword) of trivially shareable types.
+We then expose shared isolates to FFI by introducing `NativeCallable.shared` and allowing to call into an isolate group from an arbitrary thread.

+These changes do not significantly change the shape of Dart programming language, they streamline the interoperability with native code but do not introduce any new fundamental capabilities: developers can already share native memory between isolates and that simply makes such sharing more convenient to use.
+There is no sharing of mutable Dart objects at this stage yet.

+Consequently I feel that this set of features (_shared **native** memory multithreading_) can be shipped to Dart developers and that will significantly streamline out interoperability story.

-With these changes we can try prototyping a multicore based optimization in either CFE or analyzer and assess the usability and the impact of the change.
+Separately from this we will work on allowing to share arbitrary Dart objects _under an experimental flag_.
+And use these capabilities to prototype multicore based optimizations in either CFE or analyzer and assess the usability and the impact of the change.

-Next we can add support for shared isolates and use that to prototype and evaluate benefits for the interop (e.g. write some code which uses thread pinned native API).

-With feedback from these experiments we can update the proposal and formulate concrete plans on how we should proceed.

 ## Appendix